hutualive/debian/README.md

 sudo dd if=./fsbl2/tf-a-dk1.stm32 of=/dev/loop18p2 bs=1M conv=fdatasync

 # populate ssbl

 inside the ssbl directory, I uploaded u-boot firmware for dk1 and dk2 for your convenience:

 sudo dd if=./ssbl/u-boot-dk1.stm32 of=/dev/loop18p3 bs=1M conv=fdatasync

 //ps: I'm using u-boot v2018.11 with st patch, st enabled watchdog by default, so to use debian without periodically reset, I disabled the watchdog and re-compiled the firmware. you can find the patch under ./ssbl/patch as reference and readme for how to compile.

+# prepare raw bootfs

+sudo mkfs.ext4 -L bootfs /dev/loop18p4

+# prepare raw rootfs

+sudo mkfs.ext4 -L rootfs /dev/loop18p5

+# clean up and flash the sd card image

+sudo losetup -d /dev/loop18

+sudo dd if=./sd-dk1.img of=/dev/sdb bs=8M conv=fdatasync

 # populate bootfs

+insert the sd card into pc, you will have bootfs and rootfs as normal usb drive.

 inside the bootfs directory, I uploaded the kernel, device tree blog and config file for dk1 and dk2 for your convenience:

-sudo mkfs.ext4 -L bootfs /dev/loop18p4

-rsync -avx ./bootfs/dk1 /dev/loop18p4
+rsync -avx ./bootfs/dk1 /media/dp/bootfs

 //ps: I'm using the latest lts kernel version v4.19.56 from kernel.org with st patch and fragment. you can find the patch and frament under ./bootfs/patch as reference and readme for how to compile.

 # populate rootfs

 rootfs is big, you need follow the readme inside [./rootfs/README.md](./rootfs/README.md) to bootstrap the debian 10 root filesystem before proceed below step:

-sudo mkfs.ext4 -L rootfs /dev/loop18p5

-rsync -avx ./rootfs/rootfs/ /dev/loop18p5
+rsync -avx ./rootfs/rootfs/ /media/dp/rootfs

-# clean up and return to the quick start guide
+# wrap up

-sudo losetup -d /dev/loop18
+write back the whole system to raw sd card image for future replication

-sudo dd if=./sd-dk1.img of=/dev/sdb bs=8M conv=fdatasync
+sudo dd if=/dev/sdb of=./sd-dk1.img bs=8M conv=fdatasync

+next time you just need refer to quick start guide to bring up debian 10 with one command.

 have fun :)